-Each state will submit work plans, including detailed financial plans, for the Infrastructure project and each Survey they plan to conduct (see the options for Survey work plans below).
-The use of the Infrastructure Work Plan Template and Survey Work Plan Template is required.
-The combined total funding requested should not exceed the guidance given by the NOM.
-The Survey Summary Form must be completed online on the CAPS Resource & Collaboration site (a CAPS R&C login will be required).
+Each state will submit work plans, including detailed financial plans, for the Infrastructure project and each survey they plan to conduct (see the options for Survey work plans below).
+The use of the Infrastructure Work Plan Template and Survey Work Plan Template is required (see the Online Work Plan section below).
+The combined total funding requested should not exceed the guidance given by the National Operations Manager.
+The Survey Summary Form must be completed online on the CAPS Resource & Collaboration site (a CAPS Resource & Collaboration login will be required).
 The online Survey Summary Form must be completed when the work plans are submitted to the SPHD's office.
 No work plans will be reviewed or approved without a completed online Survey Summary Form.
-Once the state submits the completed information, the state PPQ office will be required to acknowledge review before it will be reviewed by the NOM.
-Do not submit an electronic copy of the Summary Form with the work plans.
+Once the state submits the completed information, the state PPQ office will be required to acknowledge review before it will be reviewed by the National Operations Manager.
 The State's data will be available to Field Operations online.
 States will not be able to access other state's information.